 - It’s more than just the money.

-However high a salary is, employees will obviously not stay at a workplace where they are abused physically and emotionally.
+However high a salary is, employees obviously will not stay at a workplace where they are abused physically and emotionally.
 If they are happier at work, they are less likely to transfer over to a competitor, saving companies from additional hiring and training costs.
 Employees will value their jobs more, and work more efficiently and productively.

 What constitutes fair pay is an ongoing economic, moral, and philosophical dilemma among small and big companies.
 In the simplest sense, it means that a worker should be paid enough so he and his family could meet their basic needs.
 However, employees are humans, not machines that run on mere fuel or code.
 Understanding that each has unique temperaments, motivations, and values will pave the way for better employer-employee relations.